 Class III equipment

-Equipment, for example for medical use, in which protection against electric shock relies on supply at SELV (Safety extra low voltage) and in which voltages higher than those of SELV are not generated.
+Equipment, for example for medical use, in which protection against electric shock relies on supply at SELV (Separated extra low voltage) and in which voltages higher than those of SELV are not generated.
 Class III equipment must be supplied from a safety isolating transformer.

 Also known as a fusebox, consumer control unit or electricity control unit.
 A particular type of distribution board comprising a co-ordinated assembly for the control and distribution of electrical energy, principally in domestic premises, incorporating manual means of double-pole isolation on the incoming circuit(s) and an assembly of one or more fuses, circuit-breakers, residual current operated devices or signalling and other devices purposely manufactured for such use.